mwoodward-cpu/LearningSPH/README.md

 # Learning SPH
 Learn-able hierarchy of parameterized Smoothed Particle Hydrodynamics (SPH) models trained using mixed mode AD and Sensitivity Analysis (SA).
-See our paper at (PROVIDE LINK), for more details.
+See our paper at https://arxiv.org/abs/2110.1331 for more details.

 ## Hierarchy of models